 Prior to allocation of any federal preparedness awards, recipients must ensure and maintain adoption and implementation of NIMS.
-The list of objectives used for progress and achievement reporting is on FEMA's website at https://www.fema.gov/emergency-managers/nims/implementation-training.
+The list of objectives used for progress and achievement reporting is on FEMA's website at NIMS Implementation and Training | FEMA.gov.